LassoSoft/LassoGuide/lasso_guide_source/server/datasource-setup.rst

 -  The MySQL service must be running and accepting TCP/IP connections on a port with no conflicts.
 This is port 3306 by default.
--  MySQL access privileges must be properly assigned for the machine running Lasso 9 to be allowed to authenticate.
+-  MySQL access privileges must be properly assigned for the machine running Lasso Server to be allowed to authenticate.
--  The Lasso 9 machine must have the MySQL client libraries installed.
+-  The Lasso Server machine must have the MySQL client libraries installed.

 Configuring MySQL Server